 In this guide, I have equipped you with tools to help you make the most of your time in quarantine, establish a functional home office space, and keep your businesses/jobs afloat while the pandemic subsides.

 - Technology is your friend.
 There are hundreds of free resources out there to keep you connected, organized, and on track without having to spend.
-Some of my favorites include Zoom and Skype for meetings (30-minutes allowed only for more than 2 people), HoneyBook for project management, and Trello for planning.
+Some of my favorites include Zoom and Skype for meetings (30-minutes allowed only for more than two people), HoneyBook for project management, and Trello for planning.

-- There are immense benefits to working from home such as:
+- There are immense benefits to working from home, such as:

 - Increased productivity